gioui/giouiorg/content/index.md

 Windows, FreeBSD, OpenBSD, and experimental support for browsers (Webassembly/WebGL).
 There is a [unikernel port](https://eliasnaur.com/unik) for running Gio programs in virtual machines.

-Gio includes an efficient vector renderer based on the Pathfinder project (https://github.com/servo/pathfinder), implemented on OpenGL ES and Direct3D 11.
+Gio includes an efficient vector renderer based on the [Pathfinder project](https://github.com/servo/pathfinder), and an experimental renderer based on the [piet-gpu project](https://github.com/linebender/piet-gpu).
+Both renderers support Vulkan, Metal, Direct3D 11, and OpenGL ES.
+For low-end devices there is a CPU fallback that runs on unextended OpenGL ES 2.0.

-Text and other shapes are rendered using only their outlines without baking them into texture images, to support efficient animations, transformed drawing and pixel resolution independence.
+Text and other shapes are rendered using only their outlines without baking them into texture images, to support efficient animations, transformed drawing and display resolution independence.

 This is a screenshot of the [Kitchen example](https://git.sr.ht/~eliasnaur/gio-example/tree/main/kitchen/kitchen.go).
 If your browser